mephistonovel/CoCoIV/README.md

-# CoCoIV: Instrumental Variable Representation Learning with Confounded Covariates
+# CoCoIV: Towards Instrumental Variable Representation Learning under Confounded Covariates

 ## Description
 This repository provides reproduction guidelines for the paper *Towards Instrumental Variable Representation Learning under Confounded Covariates*.
 It contains the source codes used in our empirical evaluations.
 We hope you find it valuable.